speedment/speedment-doc/pages/comparator.md

 ### comparatorNullFieldsLast reversed
 TBW

+## Reversing Comparators
+All comparators (including already reversed comparators) can be reversed by calling the `reversed()` method.
+Reversion means that the result of the Comparator will be inverted (i.e. negative values become positive and positive values become negative).
+Here is a list of comparators and their corresponding reversion:

+{% include tip.html content = "
+Reversing a `Comparator` an even number of times will give back the original `Comparator`.
+E.g. `Film.FILM_ID.comparator().reversed().reversed()` is equivalent to `Film.FILM_ID.comparator()`
+" %}

 ## Primitive Comparators
 For performance reasons, there are a number of primitive field types available in addition to the reference field type.
 By using a primitive field, unnecessary boxing and auto-boxing can be avoided.
 Primitive fields also generates primitive comparators like `IntFieldComparator` or `LongFieldComparator`